Financial support for students with disabilities

 Can I get funding help for studying if I'm disabled?
 Read on for our guide to financial support for students with disabilities, including Disabled Students’ Allowance (DSA).

-Do disabled students have to pay for courses?
+Do students with disabilities have to pay for courses?

 In England, Wales and Northern Ireland, students with disabilities and long term health conditions can get free education up to the age of 19 (or up to 25 if you’re doing your first Level 3 qualification).

-After this, ask the college directly if they offer discounts for disabled students, especially if you find it hard to work, or if you receive a means-tested or needs-based benefit like Disabled Students’ Allowance.
+After this, ask the college directly if they offer discounts for students with disabilities, especially if you find it hard to work, or if you receive a means-tested or needs-based benefit like Disabled Students’ Allowance.
 In Scotland, you don’t have to pay fees for full-time FE courses.
-Part-time disabled students in Scotland can also study for free if they are on benefits.
+Part-time students with disabilities in Scotland can also study for free if they are on benefits.

 Who pays for my disability support costs?

 In further education you can expect your college to pay for extra educational costs.
 They use their Additional Learning Support funds (Scottish students get an Additional Support Needs for Learning Allowance instead) to assist learners with disabilities or learning difficulties.
 Support includes:

 - Providing handouts on different colour paper or in a larger font

 If you need a computer with special software the college should provide one for you to use on campus.
 However, it remains the property of the college and it’s unlikely you’ll be allowed to take it home.

 You should also see if you can apply for Disabled Students’ Allowance on top of your other student finance support.
 A DSA application is needs-based and provides up to £25,000 per academic year for undergraduate and postgraduate students.